$50 For A Week of Food: Grocery List & Recipes That Work!

 Day 2 – First Full Day

 Breakfast – Leftover potatoes from last night’s dinner, French toast made with homemade bread from last night (used two slices, three eggs, splash of milk, and one banana), and coffee with homemade creamer.
 Also use a little ketchup on the potatoes and maple syrup on the French toast.
 Breakfast made by Greg.
 Rating: VERY GOOD.
+Time spent: 20 minutes.

 French Toast made from sourdough bread and some roasted potatoes